 March 1 – Closing date for program organizers to send to the Executive Office revised program materials for the Spring Newsletter.

-March 15 – Division finalizes Spring Newsletter and publishes it.
-If the Division is provided with mailing addresses, the Division will mail the newsletters to the affiliates membership at no charge.
+March 15 – Division finalizes Spring Newsletter and publishes it on-line.
+Postcards are again mailed to remind people of the availability of this Newsletterter.
+If the Division is provided with mailing addresses, the Division will mail postcards to the affiliates membership at no charge.

 April 25 – Closing date for the program organizers of the affiliated societies and sections to review all abstracts and titles.
 Program coordinators finalize the program:

 May 20 – Affiliated societies and sections arrange for judges who will attend all student presentations and select those papers to receive awards for excellence.
 The Division awards prizes for the best and second best student papers presented before each society and section.
 Each affiliated society and section will select the outstanding papers presented by their student participants.
-The Pacific Division will present those selected with a certificate of the award and a cash prize of $150 for the best paper and $100 for second place plus a one year student membership to AAAS.
+The Pacific Division will present those selected with a certificate of the award and a cash prize of $150 for the best paper and $100 for second place (need at least 3 students in a judging pool to award a first place, 6 to award a second place, and 9 to award a third place).
 Candidates for these awards are usually undergraduate and graduate students or students who have completed an advanced degree within the preceding 12 months.
-The names of students selected to receive awards are announced at the annual Division dinner by the society/selection judges.
+The names of students selected to receive awards are announced at the annual Division banquet by the society/selection judges.
 Affiliates may supplement the award from their own resources.
 Although the judges of the affiliated societies and sections are solely responsible for selecting the recipients for the awards, the Division will provide prizes only to those students who had registered for the meetings and paid the required fees in advance of their presentations.
 The Division also awards several Division-wide prizes.
 Affiliated societies and sections are asked to use the Divisions evaluation form to record their evaluations of students and to submit these forms to the Divisions Awards Committee by Noon on the day designated on the Evaluation Form (the forms can be left at the Registration Desk or given to the Divisions Executive Director).
 The Divisions Awards Committee meets at the call of the chair on the afternoon of the day that the awards are made to select the recipients of the Divisions general awards.

 June Meeting: First day of meeting, 7:30 a.m. – Program coordinator(s) and/or local representative should inspect meeting room(s) and audio-visual equipment to be used during the sessions.
 The following announcements should precede the session(s) as required: